stax76/OpenWithPlusPlus/README.md

 ## Setup

-The requirements are Windows 7 x64 or higher and .NET Framework 4.8.
+The requirements are Windows 7 x64 or higher, [.NET Framework 4.8](https://dotnet.microsoft.com/download/dotnet-framework/net48) and [Visual C++ 2019 Redistributable](https://support.microsoft.com/en-gb/help/2977003/the-latest-supported-visual-c-downloads).

 Start the application and click on the Install button in the toolbar.